KushJariwala2002/WorkItOut/README.md

   - <b>Repository Tests</b> - Repository is tested using local unit tests with mock versions of dao.

 ## Design
-+ Gymific is built with Material Components for Android.
++ WorkItOut is built with Material Components for Android.
 + The app has a Bottom Navigation, which provides access to main destinations.
 + The home screen displays horizontally and vertically oriented lists.
 + The Workout screen has swipe views with tabs (using ViewPager2) and top app bars, that hides on scroll.